• Home

 Home to many shops, restaurants, and temples, there’s plenty to see and do in Arashiyama.
 However, one of the district’s most popular destinations is its bamboo grove.
 With windy paths that cut through the bamboo, walking along these trails feels like travelling to another time and place.
 It’s also a great spot to snap some photos!

 Explore the area on foot, or take a traditional rickshaw ride through the bamboo forest.
-Another great option is the Sagano Romantic Train – a 25 minute train ride that rolls along the rivers and valleys of the Arashiyama district offering amazing scenery.
+Another great option is the Sagano Romantic Train – a 25-minute train ride that rolls along the rivers and valleys of the Arashiyama district offering amazing scenery.
 A must-do during spring or autumn.

-Next stop is the Monkey Park Iwatayama.
+The next stop is the Monkey Park Iwatayama.
 Home to over 120 Japanese macaque or “snow” monkeys, this park is a great place to hike and interact with wildlife.
 They even have a shop at the top of the mountain, where you can buy treats to feed the monkeys.
 Just be careful and don’t get too close, while the monkeys may seem friendly, they are still wild and can be unpredictable.

 On your way out from Arashiyama make sure to take a few minutes to check out the Kimono Forest.
 Located at the Randen Arashiyama train station, this art exhibit features 600 pillars each adorned with a unique kimono.
 There are also plenty of great noodle shops located around Arashiyama Station to stop for lunch.